nextgis/docs_ngcom/source/data_export.rst

     Custom SRS functionality is available on `Premium <http://nextgis.com/pricing/#premium/>`_ and `Corporate <http://nextgis.com/pricing/#corporate/>`_ plans.

 .. note::
-    Only userswith administrative privileges can add and modify SRS.
+    Only users with administrative privileges can add and modify SRS.

 You can import a SRS from the catalog or create your own.